 No legal remedy can completely compensate for the physical and emotional toll.
 But a personal injury claim may provide monetary reparations for the medical bills, future care, and any lasting harm.
-There a few things to keep in mind to build the strongest claim.
+There are a few things to keep in mind to build the strongest claim.

 The law regarding injury claims for minors